 Similar to the trains that carry grain harvested in the Midwest to market, the Grain Belt Express Clean Line will move wind energy from its source in the grain belt of the country to markets with a strong demand for low-cost, clean power.

-The Grain Belt Express Clean Line will deliver up to 3,500 megawatts of low-cost, renewable power and enough clean energy for approximately 1.4 million homes per year.
+The Grain Belt Express Clean Line will deliver approximately 4,000 megawatts of low-cost, renewable power and enough clean energy for 1.6 million homes per year.

 The Grain Belt Express Clean Line will create thousands of construction jobs and hundreds of permanent jobs to maintain and operate the wind farms and transmission line.